 Types of Conduct Proceedings

-There are two types of conduct proceedings – an administrative hearing and a conduct board hearing except in cases for which a sanction of notification is imposed; these cases which may in the discretion of the conduct administrator or designee(s) proceed without a hearing.
+There are three types of conduct proceedings – an agreed resolution, an administrative hearing, and a conduct board hearing except in cases for which a sanction of notification is imposed; these cases which may in the discretion of the conduct administrator or designee(s) proceed without a hearing.
 The conduct administrator or designee(s) will, after the initial inquiry, decide whether a case will be resolved through an administrative hearing or a conduct board hearing.
 In making this decision, the conduct administrator or designee(s) will consider the nature of the alleged misconduct and potential sanctions/corrective actions, the complexity of the facts, the prior disciplinary history of the respondent, and other relevant information and factors.
 Except in cases for which a sanction of notification is imposed and which may proceed without a hearing as described above, the respondent will be notified regarding the alleged violation(s) of the Code that are under consideration in advance of any hearing.

 An administrative hearing involves a meeting between the conduct administrator or designee(s) and the respondent.
 In the case of minor violations that occur in University housing, the conduct administrator will be a trained Residential Life staff member.
 The conduct administrator or designee(s) may also meet with the reporter, witnesses and others involved and obtain and review relevant evidence.
 The conduct administrator or designee(s) will review the allegations and evidence with the respondent and give the respondent an opportunity to respond.
 The conduct administrator or designee(s) will determine based on preponderance of the evidence whether the respondent is responsible for the alleged Code violation(s), and, if so, issue (an) appropriate sanction(s).

 The conduct board is comprised of trained University students, faculty and staff appointed for annual terms by the Office of Student Conduct or designee to hear alleged violations of this Code.